-But, in more recent times, I’ve allowed myself to be re-educated and, thanks to my job on These Three Rooms and Kitchens Bedrooms & Bathrooms magazine, have seen many ways in which fitted wardrobes can work beautifully in a bedroom and – more importantly – how absolutely and totally useful they can be.
+But, thanks to working here, I’ve seen many ways in which fitted wardrobes can work beautifully in a bedroom.
+More importantly, I’ve realised how absolutely and totally useful they can be.
 The well designed ones are actually an organiser’s dream – and I like organising very much.

-With the thought of a declutter and opportunity to spark joy through a good sort out, I asked journalist Nicola Hanley to do a bit more digging on modern fitted wardrobes and she came up with eight stellar tips to getting this storage type right.
+So I asked journalist Nicola Hanley to do a bit more digging on modern fitted wardrobes.
+Then she came up with eight stellar tips to getting this storage type right.
 May there never be another bed storage arch ever again.

 Save space with sliding doors

 Combining the best of both worlds, doors in a mirrored finish mean you don’t need an extra full-length design.
 They can also help reflect the light in your bedroom, which can make it feel brighter.
-And as they don’t open like hinged doors do, they are ideal for smaller schemes as they don’t use precious floor area when open.
+And as they don’t open like hinged doors do, they are ideal for smaller schemes.
+This is because sliding door fitted wardrobes don’t use precious floor space when open.

 Let there be light

-This is such a small touch with such a luxurious and helpful result.
-LEDs triggered by sensors within a bespoke wardrobe will illuminate the contents so you can easily find your favourite outfit.
+This is such a small touch in fitted wardrobes with such a luxurious and helpful result.
+LEDs triggered by sensors within a bespoke wardrobe will illuminate the contents, so you can easily find your favourite outfit.
 Make sure your hanging rails, as well as your shelves and drawers, have adequate lighting.
 You could even opt for exterior fixtures to provide atmospheric illumination in your bedroom.

 Make it neat

-Easier said that done, we know (does the pile of clean clothes ever go away?!)
-But…wardrobes that stretch floor to ceiling and wall to wall not only create a streamlined look but also eliminate dust traps.
+Easier said than done, we know (does the pile of clean clothes ever go away?!)
+But… fitted wardrobes that stretch floor to ceiling and wall to wall create a streamlined look.
+They also eliminate dust traps.
 You still have to remember to put your laundry away, though *sigh*.

 Do the double